yukiwith5267/yukiwith5267/README.md

 My First Project

-- **[LINE BOT to eradicate redelivery](https://github.com/yukiwith5267/raspi_intercom_control)**: A product created at JpHacks in October 2023.
+- **[LINE BOT to eradicate redelivery] (https://github.com/yukiwith5267/raspi_intercom_control)**: A product created at JpHacks in October 2023.
 It is a robot that operates an intercom using a Raspberry Pi.

 ## Connect with Me